centtoken/cent/README.md

 # Purchasing Cent Tokens | How DAI is sent to reserves and to DeFi protocols.

-*Currently, the Cent Token contract, which includes the currency (Cent Token) and the purchase portal, has not been yet been deployed.
-Transaction fees needed to deploy, will be paid with contributions made through Cent Token's Gitcoin Grant, listed below, in the "Useful Links" section.
+Cent Token's purchase portal, where users can purchase newly issued tokens, is integrated with DeFi protocols such as Kyber Network.

-Cent tokens can be purchased with Ethereum & over 40 major ERC20 tokens.
+This means CENT tokens can be purchased with Ethereum & over 40 major ERC20 tokens.

-Through the on-chain liquidity pool of the DeFi protocol, Kyber Network, Ethereum and ERC20 tokens used to purchase Cent Tokens are instantly converted into DAI.
+Through the on-chain liquidity pool of the DeFi protocol, Kyber Swap, Ethereum and ERC20 tokens used to purchase Cent Tokens are instantly converted into DAI.
 Tokens will be sent to purchaser, collected DAI will be sent to a transfer wallet, then to be stored on reserve wallets for and/or added onto DeFi exchanges/protocols such as UniSwap.

 # What is Cent Token's revenue model? | How is revenue used?